 How do you keep the skin from being so tough?

-A: On poultry the skin does seem to take the brunt of the smoke and heat and usually turns out tough and not very appetizing when you cook it at low smoking temperatures.
+A: On poultry the skin does seem to take the brunt of the smoke and heat and can turn out tough and not very appetizing when you cook it at low smoking temperatures.
 To create tasty smoked chicken with skin that has a good “bite-through”, it requires drying the skin before cooking it and then cooking it a higher heat.

-I love using my Camp Chef Woodwind and/or the Traeger Lil' Tex Elite for chicken since pellet grills can easily cook low and slow and then be turned up to as high as 450 or 500°F in order to get a perfect finish on something that needs to be crisp.
+I love using my Camp Chef Woodwind for chicken since pellet grills can easily cook low and slow and then be turned up to as high as 450 or 500°F in order to get a perfect finish on something that needs to be crisp.

 Chicken breast, tenderloins and whole chickens should be removed from the heat at 165°F to make sure the chicken is safe to eat and to ensure that the white meat does not dry out.
 I recommend brining the meat prior to cooking to ensure a more juicy outcome.